Archery

 Tentative Meeting Plan:

-Oct 1 Safety Meeting, instructions, archery practice
+Sep 29 Safety Meeting, instructions, target practice

-Oct 17 Safety Meeting, skills and technique, bring manual
+Oct 6 Safety Meeting, skills and technique

-May 26 4-H Archery Tournament in Merced
+May 25 4-H Archery Tournament in Merced (+free dry camping for the weekend)

 Requirements to complete Project: pass proficiency test

-Help find a local space
+Help us find a local space

 Do you know anyone with a large enough property that we could set up a range so all members could participate at the same time?
 If they meet the 4-H range layout requirements all meetings would be fully covered by 4-H insurance so no homeowner risk is involved.
 We have volunteers that can set up and maintain the range.